brpaz/ulauncher-dendron/README.md

 * Find your notes by their title or hierarchy path.
 * Multi-vault support.
 * Compatible with multiple ways to launch Dendron (VSCode, Codium, separate extensions dir, etc).
 Just specify the full command to open your Dendron workspace on the Extension settings.
+* Open file with [Quickmd](https://github.com/AndrewRadev/quickmd) for quick preview.
+Requires quickmd to be installed.

 ### Demo

 ![demo](docs/assets/demo.gif)

 ## System Requirements